Zaloot

 In 1986, the US 11th Circuit Court of Appeals prohibited Kraft Foods from using a wrapper resembling the distinctive Klondike bar wrapper (its "trade dress") for Kraft's "Polar B'ar" brand ice cream bars.
 The following year, the US Supreme Court declined to hear an appeal of the lower court ruling.
 In 1988, Kraft settled a trademark dispute with Ambrit Inc., as the former Isaly Company, Inc. was then known, for $8.5 million.

-No Featured Video
+No Trailer Video

 Reviews To leave a review, please sign-in